Technical & Build Specifications Of The IEP Trains

-Once the full order is completed we'll be seeing a total of 57 IEP trains on the Great Western Main Line, and 65 on the East Coast routes - with 866 carriages available.
+The IEP fleet will be comprised essentially of two types of powered vehicles – an electrified version known as the Class 800, and a diesel powered/electric hybrid labelled as the Class 801.
+Once the full order is completed we’ll be seeing a total of 57 IEP trains on the Great Western Main Line, and 65 on the East Coast routes – with 866 carriages available.
+Each trainset – whether 800 or 801 – consists of either 5 or 9 carriages, though there are ways of creating various formations up to 12 cars.

 On this page we’ll take a look at the technical specifications and configuration of the trains themselves.